startupjs/startupjs/packages/startupjs/README.md

 ### `transformSchema`

+Use this hook to transform schema

-You should pass the schema and receive it as an argument in the server field of createPlugin
+**Note:** You should pass the schema and receive it as an argument in the server field of createPlugin

 ```js
   transformSchema: (expressApp) => {